tmpfs/pageloop/app/docs/new-application/index.md

 ---

-Select the *apps* link in the main menu at the top of the page and you will see the new application form.
+Select the *apps* link in the main menu at the top of the page and then click the *New Application* button.

-Enter a name for your application and a short description then submit the form and you will be redirected to your new application.
+Enter a name and short description for your application and select a template, if you don't select a template you will create an application with no files.

-TODO: implement and document selecting an application template.
+Click the *Create Application* button to be redirected to your new application.